 However, the difference is that they also provide additional value to the end-user which can be anything from services to customizations.
 This makes your product more competitive and tailored to that specific audience base.
 VAR partners are particularly helpful for increasing sales volume over a short period of time and getting products to market quickly.

-Alliance partnerships are formed by organizations in a similar business – like software, cloud services or other tech – that integrate two products into a single solution for the customer.
+Alliance partnerships are formed by organizations in a similar business – like software, cloud services or other tech – that integrate two products into a single solution for the customer; to learn more about this, specifically, read Channel Partner Integration Strategies.

 It can require more investment upfront to create a joint venture with an alliance partnership but the payoff can be significant, both in terms of the product offered and any co-marketing opportunities.